laminlabs/lamindb/docs/sync.md

 artifact.run.initiated_by_run.transform
 ```

-As expected, upon re-syncing an object, it will identify that the object already exists in the target database and map the object:
+As expected, upon re-syncing an object, `lamindb` identifies that the object already exists in the target database and simply maps it:

 ```python
 artifact = db.Artifact.get(key="example_datasets/mini_immuno/dataset1.h5ad")